milkbottledude/woodlands-jb_tracker/Documentation.md

 ```
 (Line 1-6)

 I made a little function that checks for the number of rows with value = 'True' for a given column in a given df.
-It gives the number in Line 3, before also printing the total number of rows as well as the percentage of rows with 'True'.
+It outputs the number (Line 3), before printing the total number of rows (line 4) as well as the percentage of rows with 'True' (Line 6).

 (Line 7-8)